josoriom/integral-transforms/README.md

 **Options**

 * `shape`: Define the shape of the kernel (default: 'triangular').
-* `kernelLength`: Set up the length of the kernel to perform the convolution (default: 7).
+* `kernelWidth`: Set up the length of the kernel to perform the convolution (default: 7).

 **Shapes**